benjaminiallen-idexx/dc207.io/index.md

 # $ cat meetings.txt
 {:id="posts"}

-title: DC207 Resurrected: OSINT - What we already know <br>
+### title: DC207 Resurrected: OSINT - What we already know <br>
-date of meeting: 2018-11-09<br>
+### date of meeting: 2018-11-09<br>
-description: DC207 Resurrected.
-Talk by Benjamin Allen, OSINT - What we already know.
+### description: DC207 Resurrected.
+Talk by Benjamin Allen, OSINT - What we already know.<br><br>
+Our first meeting will take place on November 8th, 2018.
+We'll have a 20 minute talk about open source intellegence titled: "OSINT - What we already know".
+We'll explore open source intellegence and how effective it can be in gain access to resources.
+You'll learn what you need to do to profile yourself, and your own company.<br><br>

+We'll also take a little time to talk though the solution of the CTF challenge posted below.
+We'll talk about how we want to run our meetings, CTF challenges, and have a drink or two afterwards.
 # $ cat CTF.txt
 {:id="projects"}